shayonj/SelectGo/README.md

 * Search only when block of text is selected.
 * Both copy to clipboard and search when block of text is selected.
 * Or Show a neat popup for each select option.
-* Detect links and automatically open the link in new tab.
-(To be implemented)

 # Why create another tool?
 To learn.
 This is my first chrome extension, so the sole purpose of this is to build a tool with customizations suited for my browsing needs with one philosophy in mind - *learn by doing*.